 Nagoya

 Located in the prefecture of Aichi, you can find this city between Tokyo and Kyoto.
-Similar to Fukuoka in the sense of it being an established place in Japan but maybe not as highly recognised to the outside world, Nagoya is a great destination to settle down.
+Similar to Fukuoka in the sense of being an established place in Japan but maybe not as highly recognised to the outside world, Nagoya is a great destination to settle down.

 While places like Tokyo and Fukuoka are large sprawling cities and Kyoto is a smaller petite location, in contrast, Nagoya is almost like the perfect blend of both types of places.
 It is not too large and not too small.